swift-conductor/conductor-docs/docs/getting-started/why-conductor.md

 With peer to peer task choreography, we found it was harder to scale with growing business needs and complexities.
 Pub/sub model worked for simplest of the flows, but quickly highlighted some of the issues associated with the approach:

-* Process flows are "embedded" within the code of multiple application.
+* Process flows are “embedded” within the code of multiple application.
 * Often, there is tight coupling and assumptions around input/output, SLAs etc, making it harder to adapt to changing needs.
-* Almost no way to systematically answer "How much are we done with process X"?
+* Almost no way to systematically answer “How much are we done with process X”?